ellysh/video-game-bots/GLOSSARY.md

 Bot is a type of weak AI expert system software which mimic a player's actions in the video game. <a href="https://en.wikipedia.org/wiki/Video_game_bot">Read more</a>

+## MMORPG

+Massively multiplayer online role-playing game (MMORPG) is a video game genre in which a very large number of players interact with one another within a world. <a href="https://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game">Read more</a>

 ## MMORPG Bots

 MMORPG Bots is a software application for automating certain actions (such as gaining experience and virtual supplies or adding custom features and interactions to the game) in a massively multiplayer online role-playing game. <a href="https://en.wikipedia.org/wiki/MMORPG_bots">Read more</a>